-In the U.S., for the three months ended March 31, 2016, the volume increase was driven by several pharmaceutical products including Trulicity[®], Erbitux[®], and Humalog.
-The higher realized prices were primarily driven by Cialis.
+In the U.S., for the three and six months ended June 30, 2016, the volume increase was driven by several pharmaceutical products, primarily Trulicity®, Erbitux®, and Humalog.

-Outside the U.S., for the three months ended March 31, 2016, the volume increase was driven by several pharmaceutical products, primarily Cyramza[®] and Trulicity, partially offset by decreased volume for Cialis, as well as Cymbalta due to the loss of exclusivity in Europe.
+Outside the U.S., for the three and six months ended June 30, 2016, the volume increase was driven by several pharmaceutical products, primarily Cyramza®, Trulicity, and Humalog, partially offset by the loss of exclusivity for Cymbalta in Europe.